 - Configure JAWS to read all access keys so the mnemonic keys are spoken aloud.
 This setting is found under the basic settings of JAWS.

-- Enter the room early—before the session starts—so that you can configure your Blackboard Collaborate interface to suit your needs.
+- Enter the room early (before the session starts) so you can configure your Blackboard Collaborate interface to suit your needs.